DiSSCo/openDS/harmonisation/specimen/typeStatus.md

 ## openDS
 Will be harmonised to `dwc:typeStatus`
-This MIDS elements seems to have an exact match to `dwc:typeStatus`
+This MIDS element seems to have an exact match to `dwc:typeStatus`

 ## Mapping
 Before searching for typeStatus in the below terms we will first check if a default value or explicit mapping has been set.